DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Parameters.md

 ---

 # EDI parameters
+Users can access the form by navigating to **EDI > Setup > EDI Parameters**

 ## Refresh module

-The refresh module button available via **EDI > Setup > EDI Parameters** on the General Tab, should be run after each deployment.
+After each deployment, users should select the **Refresh module** button on the General Tab of EDI parameters.
 This option will refresh the modules artefacts and ensure the module is up to date.